Beauregard Houston-Montgomery

-Beauregard Houston-Montgomery is a doll collector and author on the subjects of doll making and doll collecting.
-He was formerly a contributing editor of the fashion periodical Details.
-He is also a socialite and photographer.
-More recently Houston-Montgomery served as Associate Producer for Perfect Day Films, on documentaries by Timothy Greenfield-Sanders, including About Face: Supermodels Then and Now, The Women's List, The Trans List, and Toni Morrison: The Pieces I Am.
-Houston-Montgomery, never one to hide his androgyny, now refers to himself as Gender Queer, after conferring with Janet Mock, with whom he worked on The Trans List.

-Doll collecting
+Beauregard Houston-Montgomery is a doll collector, socialite, photographer, and journalist.
+He was formerly a contributing editor of the fashion periodical Details and Doll Reader.
+He specializes on the subjects of doll making and doll collecting.

+Career

+Houston-Montgomery was a columnist for Details magazine.

+Houston-Montgomery was a friend of pop artist Andy Warhol.
+He interviewed costume designer William Travilla for the July 1986 issue of Warhol's Interview magazine.
+He also interviewed actress Kim Novak for the December 1986 issue.

+Houston-Montgomery has also written features in Vanity Fair, Elle, Elle Decor, Harper's Bazaar, World of Interiors, HG, Vogue, Playgirl, The Advocate, and Torso.

 Houston-Montgomery wrote extensively on different models of doll and was a contributing editor of Doll Reader.
-He noted of competitor dolls of Barbie (pictured); Tressy and Dawn that they displayed a "glitzy lifestyle ... devoid of social responsibility, a precursor of the disco consciousness of the 1970s."
-He commented on Mattel's belated adoption of Fashion dolls in the mid 1980s.
-His book of his own photographs of dollhouses and tableaus, "Dollhouse Living", is considered a collector's item, as is his miniature Hanuman Books volume of essays and profiles title, "Pouf Pieces".
+He noted that competitor dolls of Barbie – Tressy and Dawn – displayed a "glitzy lifestyle ... devoid of social responsibility, a precursor of the disco consciousness of the 1970s."
+He commented on Mattel's belated adoption of fashion dolls in the mid 1980s.
+His book of his own photographs of dollhouses and tableaus, Dollhouse Living, is considered a collector's item, as is his miniature Hanuman Books volume of essays and profiles titled Pouf Pieces.

-Entertainment

-He interviewed Kim Novak for Interview magazine in December 1986 and has written features in Vanity Fair, Elle, Elle Decor, Harper's Bazaar, World of Interiors, HG, Vogue, Playgirl, The Advocate, and Torso.
-He was a close friend of Andy Warhol.